 NPMH Provider Non-Urgent Follow-Up Appointments

 The NPMH Results Tab includes a formula that auto-calculates the percentage of providers with an appointment within the time-elapsed standards for non-urgent follow-up appointments based on the information entered into the Results Tab by the health plan as described in paragraph 72.
-In each County/Network, the formula divides the total number of NPMH providers identified as having an appointment that is as compliant under the applicable non-urgent follow-up standard (the numerator), by the total number of providers that responded to the question regarding the availability of a non-urgent follow-up appointment (the denominator), and records the result in the “Percentage of Providers with a Non-Urgent Follow-Up Appointment Available within 10 Business Days (Unweighted)” field.
+In each County/Network, the formula divides the total number of NPMH providers identified as having an appointment that is compliant under the applicable non-urgent follow-up standard (the numerator), by the total number of providers that responded to the question regarding the availability of a non-urgent follow-up appointment (the denominator), and records the result in the “Percentage of Providers with a Non-Urgent Follow-Up Appointment Available within 10 Business Days (Unweighted)” field.

 If a sample was taken, but more providers were surveyed than required to meet the required sample size for a County/Network, the health plan shall use only the providers necessary to meet the target sample size for each network, in the order they were randomly selected, when completing the Raw Data Report Form and calculating the information required on the Results Report Form.